 Federal Unsubsidized Direct Loan Program

 Graduate students are only eligible for Title IV Unsubsidized Federal Direct loan funds.
 The annual eligibility for a graduate student is based on the average cost of attendance and the actual number of enrollment periods a student plans to attend for that year.
 The cost of attendance is based on the average number of credits taken and number of enrollment periods.
-The maximum annual Federal Unsubsidized Direct loan amount available for a graduate student is $20,500 and the interest rate for the 2016-2017 academic year is 5.31%.
+The maximum annual Federal Unsubsidized Direct loan amount available for a graduate student is $20,500.
 Limits may apply based on program.

 Graduate loans are disbursed by Student Account Services at the beginning of each enrollment period based upon the following three criteria: